Undoubtedly, the press at that period would dwell on the lurid details of the happening and Harriotte and Agnes had read the weekly paper.

 Breathlessly, Agnes thrust the paper at her mother and pointed to a picture on the front page.
 It was a picture of their supper guest that week and below it sat the caption: "Chatelle. accused murderer of Jessie Keith, apprehended and lodged in Stratford jail."

-No doubt both women experienced a surge of physical weakness because of the news!"
 This story of how the McEwan women entertained the murderer of Jessie Keith must have been told often enough in the McEwan kitchen that Gordon remembered it 80 years later.
 But, how close to the actual truth is Gordon's rendition of an incident that happened in 1894, at least 20 years before he was even born?
 A survey of the newspaper accounts such as that above in the Toronto Daily Mail confirms that the essence of the story is remarkably accurate.
 Amelda Chattelle did murder Jessie Keith.
 The evidence shows that Chattelle travelled from St. Marys to Gad's Hill on October 18 and then on to Milverton and toward Listowel where he happened upon Jessie Keith.
 After the murder Chattelle headed east where he was apprehended in Erin.
 This sequence of events means that he visited the McEwans before the murder rather than after.
 Furthermore, the event happened in the fall rather than earlier in the season during haying as suggested by Gordon's story.
 Gordon's description of Almelda as a big heavy man is confirmed by the newspaper accounts.
 In Gordon's story there is a dramatic scene where Aggie opens the newspaper to see their dinner guest identified as the murderer of Jessie Keith.
 Although I have been unable to locate that picture of Amelda, one newspaper claims that Chattelle's picture was sent to the police in England because the manner in which Jessie Keith was disfigured had similarities to the Whitechapel murders perpetrated by Jack the Ripper.
 Even though the newspapers went into great detail in retracing Chattelle's journey from Alsia Craig through St. Marys and on to Listowel there is no mention of his visit to the McEwan's kitchen.
 Nonetheless, it is very likely that Almeda Chattelle did knock on the McEwan's door, that he did come in and was offered food, and furthermore, it is equally probable that Gordon's grandmother did frighten off the tramp by telling her daughter Aggie to move the kettle to the front of the stove because the men would be coming in from the fields.